 Kurzweilai.net publishes the first tech media story about intraspexion

 On October 27, 2016, Amara Angelica published the first interview with Nick Brestoff about Intraspexion.
 Among the established "tech media" publishers, her story was a "first."
 We are long-time admirers of the work by Ray Kurzweil and Ms. Angelica and are proud that they saw Intraspexion's promise before anyone else.
 You can read the story here.

 10 A.I. tools to help your business

 On September 20, 2016, VentureBeat listed Intraspexion as #4 on its list of 10 A.I.
 Tools to Help Your Business.

 Why Intraspexion’s Use of Deep Learning May Be Deeply Valuable

 On September 8, 2016, because its first interview with Nick Brestoff reached “most viewed” status in the August 2016 issue AI Trends conducted a follow-up interview with Brestoff and asked him about the business case for using deep learning to achieve less litigation.

 Here’s What Happens When a Deep Litigator Understands Deep Learning

-When AI Trends asked Brestoff to explain why Intraspexion was attracting such high interest, Brestoff put it this way: “Litigation is like a dragon.
+When AI Trends asked Brestoff to explain why Intraspexion was attracting interest, Brestoff put it this way: “Litigation is like a dragon.
 It burns up profits, and no one has been able to curtail it.
 Intraspexion is a dragon-slayer with a new weapon: a deep-learning sword.”